 - 70-80 yards of heavy worsted/aran weight yarn.

 - H/5.00mm hook

 Even with adding a hair elastic into the mix, this design is easily a beginner-level pattern.
-The main stitches used are single crochet and half double crochet.
+The main, basic crochet stitches used in this written pattern are single crochet and half double crochet.
 Front and back post stitches are also used for the bottom ribbing, but the whole hat is done in one piece.

 Does this messy bun beanie really take 1 hour to crochet?